TL;DR – Not so straightforward after all.

-The TISG articles alleged that an elderly hawker had passed away after working 18-hour days to avoid hefty fine from NTUC Foodfare after the food court operator rejected appeal to shorten operating hours.
+The first TISG article alleged that an elderly hawker had passed away after working 18-hour days to avoid hefty fine from NTUC Foodfare after the food court operator rejected appeal to shorten operating hours.

 NTUC Foodfare has since clarified that the elderly hawker, who operated stalls 6 and 7 at Changi Terminal 4, did not reach out to NTUC Foodfare at all to ask for shorter operating hours.

 What happened, instead, was that on 19 February 2018, Foodfare’s outlet manager noticed that the elderly hawker was looking unwell.
 He then persuaded the elderly hawker to seek medical help while his staff attended to the stalls.

 NTUC Foodfare added that when they found out that the elderly hawker had passed away, they rendered their assistance to his family, and waived the contract pre-termination penalty.

 Injured hawker who couldn’t open stall was fined $3500

 In those two articles on TISG, it was also alleged that NTUC Foodfare fined a 56-year-old tenant $3,500 fine who was unable to operate for a few days due to an injury.
 The stall that the article referred to was Stall 4, at Changi Airport Terminal 4.

 NTUC Foodfare has also issued a statement regarding this:

 - Stall licensee (i.e. the one who actually rented the stall) asked to close the stall for 4 days because her father, who was the person doing the cooking, was injured.
 NTUC Foodfare allowed them to do so without any penalty.

 - Subsequently, on another occasion, the stall licensee closed for 2 days, presumably for the same reason.
 NTUC Foodfare only imposed a token penalty.